 Today’s Reading: Mark 10:35-45

-O Lord, for James we praise You, Who fell to Herod's sword; He drank the cup of suff'ring And thus fulfilled Your word.
-Lord, curb our vain impatience For glory and for fame, Equip us for such suff'rings As glorify your name. (“By All Your Saints in Warfare” LSB 518, st.21)
+O Lord, for James, we praise You, Who fell to Herod’s sword; He drank the cup of suff’ring and thus fulfilled your word.
+Lord, curb our vain impatience For glory and for fame, Equip us for such suff’rings As glorify your name. (“By All Your Saints in Warfare” LSB 518, st.21)